Miq1/FredBoard/Center Panel Mod/ReadMe.md

 <img src="https://github.com/Miq1/FredBoard/blob/main/Center Panel Mod/MeltIn2.png" width="66%" alt="Melt-in set">

 ### The new panel
-The panel consists of two different components - the screen plate made from PETG or PLS, and the 19 button insets made from TPU.
+The panel consists of two different components - the screen plate made from PETG or PLA, and the 19 button insets made from TPU.
 You will find the STL files to print the parts right here in the files list.

 <img src="https://github.com/Miq1/FredBoard/blob/main/Center Panel Mod/PlateFC.png" width="66%" alt="Screen plate CAD">